sequana/sequana/doc/installation.rst

 Singularity/Apptainer
 ======================

-We maintain a version of sequana within the Damona project.
+We maintain a version of sequana within the https://damona.readthedocs.io project.

 You can download e.g version 0.16.2 and use it as follows::